niceguy4/8812au-20210629/README.md

 ### Steps:
 Setup was tested on Windows 11 running Kali (kali-linux-2024.2-vmware-amd64) virtual machine using VMWare.
 Kali in Virtualbox works, too (kali-linux-2024.2-virtualbox-amd64) as of 8/11/2024.

-1. First, assuming you have ethernet unplug USB wireless adapter and uninstall Windows drivers for Realtek RTL8812AU including the utility app.
+1. First, assuming you have ethernet, unplug USB wireless adapter and uninstall the Windows drivers for Realtek RTL8812AU including the utility app.

-2. Restart computer and then plugged USB wireless adapter back into USB slot (make sure blue light blinks or move to another USB slot).
+2. Restart computer and then plug USB wireless adapter back into USB slot.
+Mmake sure the blue light blinks on the wireless adapter or move to another USB slot.

 3. Go to Windows Device Manager, right click on the adapter under Network Adapters, Update Driver, Search automatically for Drivers.
 Restart computer.